- we aim to continue our work in embedding data protection into our culture

-All communication regarding data protection and information governance matters should be directed to:
+Contact us for all communication regarding data protection and information governance matters.

-- We are reviewing our systems, including cloud services, to ensure that they meet any specific requirements of GDPR, issuing contract variations where appropriate.
+- we are reviewing our systems, including cloud services, to ensure that they meet any specific requirements of UK GDPR, issuing contract variations where appropriate

 - A retention policy is in place which stipulates the retention and destruction of both electronic and paper documents.

 - We are reviewing our information security incident procedure so that we are able to report breaches of data protection to the ICO, and potentially data subjects, within 72 hours.